 For adults, it's vital that a seat does not inhibit or alter their style of riding.
 If you're continually nicking your knees on the back of your front mount seat, chances are you need to make a change.

-Best Child Bike Seats For DadProgress Reviewed
+Best Child Bike Seats for DadProgress Reviewed

 CyclingDeal Rear Baby Seat With Adjustable Seat Rest Height (Check The Price On Amazon)